Offset mortgages explained

 - Your outgoings: Significant outgoings such as unsettled loans, car finance and dependent children might affect the amount you can borrow.

 - Your deposit: How much you have and where it came from will also be a factor.
-Moreover, offset mortgages can have specific deposit requirements.
+Moreover, offset mortgages can have specific deposit requirements – see the section below for more information about this.

 What other requirements are there for offset mortgages?